getodk/docs/odk1-src/briefcase-using.rst

    If you have previously pulled the form:

-   - The form definition file and media files will not be re-copied.
+   - The form definition file and media files will not be pulled.
    - New instances will be downloaded.

    .. warning::